chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/avoid-mistakes.md

    If you are deploying an infrastructure node, we strongly recommend setting up the admin password so you can control your node through another node wirelessly.
 Instructions for this are available [here](https://docs.meshcore.io/faq/#31-q-how-do-you-configure-a-repeater-or-a-room-server).
 The guest password should either be left blank or set to `hello`.

 #### Do not use the Room Server role unless absolutely necessary
-   The `Room Server` role should be reserved for nodes with poor placement, for example, inside of an Apartment building.
-Room Server nodes store messages like an old school BBS system.
-If you are deploying a stationary node on a building, please use the `Repeater` role as it will route packets much better than `Room Server`.
+   The `Room Server` role should be reserved for nodes with poor placement, for example, inside of an apartment building where repeater mode simply isn't workable.
+Room Servers store messages like an old-school BBS system, which sounds useful but comes with a significant limitation: **they only work reliably when all users are within 1–2 hops of the room server**.
+If you are deploying a stationary node on a building, please use the `Repeater` role, it will route packets much better than `Room Server`.
 If you're unsure which role to choose, please join our [Discord](https://ChiMesh.org/discord) and ask!

+#### Watch out for "with display" vs. "without display" firmware builds
+   Some devices have separate firmware builds depending on whether they have a physical display.
+This is usually obvious when flashing, but it matters for one important reason: the **default BLE PIN is different** between the two variants.
+If you're setting up a companion node and can't pair via Bluetooth, double-check that you flashed the correct build for your hardware.

+#### Do NOT flash the sensor firmware
+   If sensor firmware appears as an option for your device, **do not use it** for a general mesh node.
+Sensor firmware is a *starting point for developers*, to use it properly, you need to fork the codebase, add your own custom sensor telemetry collection logic, and build your own firmware from source.
+Out of the box, it will not behave like a normal mesh node.
+Stick to the standard repeater or companion firmware unless you know exactly what you're doing.